DiceTechnology/hls.js/api-extractor/report/hls.js.api.md

 export interface KeyLoadingData {
     // (undocumented)
     frag: Fragment;
 }

+// Warning: (ae-missing-release-tag) "KeyStatusesChangedData" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
+// @public (undocumented)
+export interface KeyStatusesChangedData {
+    // (undocumented)
+    keyStatuses: MediaKeyStatusMap;
+    // (undocumented)
+    keySystem: string;
+}

 // Warning: (ae-missing-release-tag) "KeySystemFormats" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)